brettz9/maptext/README.md

   1. Allow **highlighted text search** (optionally overriding browser find) with highlight of image regions (single or multiple select)
       1. Ensure works with zoom
-1. **Reading and writing** from/to database, server, and/or
+      1. Find could even be across multiple files, with the highlighted results showing the word regions only (with ability to click to enlarge for full image)
-    local Webappfind openable file?
-Find could even be across multiple files, with the highlighted results showing the word regions only (with ability to click to enlarge for full image)
+1. **Reading and writing** from/to server

 ## Medium priority to-dos